marcorosso768/marcorosso768.github.io/_pages/en/references.md

         <span class="separator">|</span>
         <a href="/es/referencias/" hreflang="es">referencias</a>
     </div>
-description: <i>Profiles of my academic referees, including positions, research interests, and contact information for letters of recommendation.</i>
+description: <i>This page provides information on my academic referees, including affiliations, research areas, and contact details for letters of recommendation.
+The goal is to make reference requests straightforward for selection committees while giving context on my main collaborations and mentoring network.</i>
 nav: false
 nav_order: